Get Help Now

 1

-Hi Stephanie, we have a team of people dedicated to understanding these types of concerns, and we are glad to hear that you have been in contact with one of our patient relations specialists.
-If you would be willing to speak to a staff member about your concerns, please contact the Office of the Patient Experience at patient-experience@uiowa.edu or by calling 319-356-1802 as that is the best path for assistance.
+Hi Sara, we have a team of people dedicated to understanding these types of concerns, and we’d like to get you connected to them.
+If you would be willing to speak to a staff member about your concerns, please contact the Office of the Patient Experience at patient-experience@uiowa.edu or by calling 319-356-1802.

 1 month ago